-Displays are broadly used in the medical profession to enhance information transfer and access medical histories, to enable broader use of "telemedicine," and to enhance diagnostics.
+Displays are broadly used in the medical profession to enhance information transfer and to access medical histories, to enable broader use of "telemedicine" and to enhance either diagnostics or therapeutics.
 The full range of emerging medical-display products and systems, from head-mounted systems to aid in surgery to high-resolution displays for x-ray diagnosis, will be discussed.
-What are likely formats for the role for 3D in tomography imaging and endoscopy?
-What new applications are enabled in medicine by adoption of advanced display technology?
+What are likely formats for utilization of 3D, wearable computing, or holography for tomography imaging, endoscopy, or other medical applications?
+What new applications with wearable computer imaging and augmented reality will be available in future home or clinical based medical products?
+What new applications are enabled in medicine by adoption of advanced display and new light-generation technologies?